Skip to Content

 • ELEVATE the injured area to a level higher than the heart, or as close to it as possible

-Whether you are participating in a winter sport or have a child involved in one, the most important precaution you can take is practicing common sense.
-For school age kids – particularly those who only participate in winter sports – this means completing their annual sports physical in the fall.
+Whether you’re participating in a winter sport or have a child involved in one, the most important precaution you can take is practicing common sense.
+For school age kids — particularly those who only participate in winter sports — this means completing a sports physical.

-“No matter what time of year a sports physical occurs, the intention is the same,” explained Dr. Linkous.
-“This is an important opportunity to ensure your child does not have any pre-existing conditions or current orthopedic injuries or conditions, that put them at elevated risk.
-It’s also necessary to confirm that the child’s cardiovascular health is conducive to participation in sports.”
+“No matter what time of year a sports physical occurs, the intention is the same,” Dr. Linkous says.
+“This is an important opportunity to ensure your child doesn’t have any pre-existing conditions or orthopedic injuries or conditions that put them at elevated risk.
+It’s also vital to check the child’s cardiovascular health.”

-Regardless of your age or sport of choice, its important to note that winter sports can pose many dangers if not approached in a careful and thoughtful manner.
+Regardless of your age or sport of choice, it’s important to note that winter sports can pose dangers if not approached in a careful and thoughtful manner.

-“Make smart choices to avoid getting hurt, and if you do suffer an injury, have it examined by a medical professional as soon as possible to avoid unnecessary complications,” said Dr. Linkous.
-“Staying active during the winter months is great for your physical and mental health, as long as you approach it with safety top of mind.
+“Make smart choices to avoid getting hurt.
+If you do suffer an injury, have have a medical professional examine it as soon as possible to avoid complications,” Dr. Linkous says.
+“Staying active during the winter months is great for your physical and mental health, as long as you approach it with safety top of mind.”

 Gearing up for the winter sports season?
 Schedule your annual physical today!